 "The sound stops short; the sense flows on."

 The artist book transforms the reader to a different plane and keeps he or she in that place for a period of time.
 It is an intimate, sometimes slow and quiet journey.
 When the physical reading is finished, that experience will continue, the impression having been made into memory.

 ARTISTIC HISTORICAL BACKGROUND

 Irene Chan was born in Chinatown, San Francisco in a bright pagoda-shaped hospital.
 In the days before bilingual or ESL programs, she bounced around many city public schools with a thick speaking accent, misunderstood and sometimes placed in "special" classes.
 During her undergraduate study in architecture, she put the final finish on the accent by friends training her to drawl her words more slowly.
 While waiting for an architecture job to start in London, she traveled to the Orkney Islands, Scotland.
 By chance, during a rainstorm she walked onto a small square tidal island of a Viking ruin.
 The island was floating close to the surface of the water.
 Soon afterwards, she awoke one morning with the desire to return home, take art classes, and learn etching not knowing what that was.
-Later in graduate school as she was brushing bubbles in an etching bath with a feather, she recognized the tidal island as an etching plate.
-While listening to an interview on NPR (National Public Radio), she became conscious that she had been cultivating the Chinese philosophy Taoism throughout her life.
+Later in art graduate school as she was brushing bubbles in an etching bath with a feather, she recognized the tidal island as an etching plate.
+While listening to an interview on NPR (National Public Radio), she became conscious that she had been cultivating the Chinese philosophy Taoism throughout her life and continues to do so through performative art works.
+After a dangerous encounter with an aggressive racist stranger, she started to make personal works about growing up and living as an Asian American.
 She established Ch'An (chahn) Press and with these influences, she creates work that is process, experience, and identity in print media and works with printmaking, papermaking, photography, book arts, installation, and performance.